pachico/abtest/README.md

 Flexible ab test suite that accepts custom Segmentation, Split, Memory and Tracking.

-It is now in development phase.
+It is now in development phase but feel free to check the examples folder, as they are functional.